ceciledebezenac/segregation_index/README.md

 ### The method
 Segregation can be seen as the divergence from a random configuration of an evenly distributed population.
-An appropirate local measure is thus the KL divergence that returns the difference between the distribution in the local area and the global distribution of the city.
+An appropirate local measure is thus the KL divergence that returns the difference between the distribution in the local area and the global distribution of the city [Amari and Shun-ichi (2010)][2].
 The method described here goes beyond the local scale of the administrative units by including neighbourhing distributions in the local experience of segregation.
 To do this, given an origin unit, all neighbours are sorted by a particular metric, from the closest one to the farthest.
 This ordered list computed for all origin units represents the neighbourhood structure of the city.